 “Big, big buildings, towns.
 Those things I dreamed it because we watched it in the movies always when we were in Nepal.
-And the luxurious life we see, America is a dreamland,” said Monger.
+And the luxurious life we see, America is a dreamland,” Monger said.

 A local refugee resettlement organization helped Monger and her husband settle-into an apartment and apply for social security cards, benefits, and Medicaid.
 But that was just the beginning of a challenging transition.

 “We were very confused.
 How to start a life, you know?
 What to do now?
 What comes next?”
-Said Monger.
+Monger said.

 But time was running out and the couple would soon have to provide for themselves.

 “We didn't understand English.
 So how to learn, how to go out?
-We were very restless,” said Monger.
+We were very restless,” Monger said.

 They took English lessons and applied to retail stores, restaurant kitchens, and manual labor positions.
 But every time they filled-out an application, the box asking them to list previous experience remained blank, tarnishing their chances of moving forward.

 “I'm saying I'm new here in the country.
 If they don't give us this chance, how can we get experience?
-So, nobody called us,” said Monger.
+So, nobody called us,” Monger said.